strimzi/proposals/068-performance-testing.md

 ```bash
 /packit test --labels=performance
 ```
-So, as first step we could add this manual trigger and if we would see that such job would be stable and would not cause any race conditions or false alarms we could include this in our PR as form of performance check.
+So, as a first step we could add this manual trigger, and if we see that the job is stable and won't cause any race conditions or false alarms we could include it in our PR as a form of performance check.

 ## Implementation details

 As mentioned above we will have a set of test cases, which could be run by specification of the concrete test profile.
-Execution will be handled by JUnit5 identically as we are using it in `systemtests` module.
+Execution will be handled by JUnit5, identical to the approach used in the `systemtests` module.

 ### Test case example

 As an illustrative example, we can do the following:
-1. create a set of possible configurations for the system under test (SUT).
+1. Create a set of possible configurations for the system under test (SUT).
-In this case it's Topic Operator, where we want to see if configuring different batch sizes and batch linger times has a huge impact on the system.
+   In this case it's Topic Operator, where we want to see if configuring different batch sizes and batch linger times has a significant impact on the system.
-2. create a test case instrumented by a mentioned configuration
+2. Create a test case instrumented by a specific configuration.
+In this case, we are looking at a performance test of an operation for a user named Alice.
 ```java
 private static Stream<Arguments> provideConfigurationsForAliceBulkBatchUseCase() {
     return Stream.of(